aws-samples/serverless-test-samples/java-test-samples/apigw-lambda-list-s3-buckets/README.md

 ## Testing with the Spock testing framework

 Spock is a Groovy-based testing framework that uses a narrative style with blocks like "when", "then", and "expect" for writing clear and readable tests.
 It provides mocking, stubbing, and spying to isolate code under test.
-Spock reduces boilerplate code and aims to simplify testing through its declarative style and comprehensive feature set.
+With its expressive Groovy syntax and declarative style Spock reduces boilerplate code and aims to simplify testing.

 ### Unit testing using a mock
 You can use Spock to mock the service calls that are being done in the Lambda function.